HigherOrderCO/hvm4/docs/hvm4/collapser.md

   return immediately.
 ERA propagates upward; RED keeps only its RHS; INC is left in place for the flattener.
 - `eval_collapse` (clang/eval/collapse.c): breadth-first traversal with a
-  key queue.
+  work-stealing key queue.
 Lower numeric keys are popped first; SUP increases key, INC decreases key.
+Single-threaded runs pop FIFO within each key bucket for deterministic ordering.
 When a branch has no SUP, it prints `cnf(term)`.

 ## Label Behavior (pairwise vs cross product)